upriser7781/pdsnd_github/README.md

 I also wrote a script that takes in raw input to create an interactive experience in the project to present these statistics.

 ### Files used
-This repo consist of .py file.
+This repo consist of .py file as i've written a python code, it is easier to access .py file.

 ### Credits
 These are the links i used to complete my project: